CareersView Job Openings

-Mitsubishi Nuclear Energy Systems, or MNES, is a designer of America’s next generation of clean air nuclear energy generating stations and is an emerging leader in nuclear energy services.
+Mitsubishi Nuclear Energy Systems (MNES) is an emerging leader in nuclear energy services to U.S. utilities and designer of America's next generation of clean air nuclear energy generating stations.

 MNES was established in 2006 by Mitsubishi Heavy Industries, Ltd. (MHI), as the supplier for Mitsubishi nuclear technologies in the United States.
 From its headquarters in Charlotte, North Carolina, MNES is leading the way for safer and more reliable nuclear energy.

 MNES offers some of the world's most advanced services, technologies and components to the United States for use in operating nuclear stations.